ligolang/multisig-cameligo/README.md

 ## Content

-The `multisig` directory contains 2 directories:
+The `multisig` project contains main 2 directories:
-- cameligo: for smart contracts implementation in cameligo and `ligo` command lines for simulating all entrypoints
+- `cameligo`: contains smart contracts implementation in cameligo
-- jsligo: for smart contracts implementation in JSligo and `ligo` command lines for simulating all entrypoints
+- `fa2` - contains implementation of FA2 token used by the multisig contract

 ## Compiling / testing / deploying